MicrosoftEdge/JSBrowser/README.md

-# UAPWebBrowser
+# JavaScript Browser
-Simple WebView Browser UAP
+A browser written with HTML and JavaScript.